 Pro Tip:

 Use Penfriend to create content specifically tailored for your audience, such as product descriptions, FAQs, or industry-specific articles.
-Test the output by running it through ChatGPT or Bard to see how it performs in AI responses.
+Test the output by running it through ChatGPT or Gemini to see how it performs in AI responses.

 One of our clients, Gill at Soberpowered, used Penfriend for building her blog, and started showing up in LLM answers.
 One of her clients reached out excited to let her know how they found her!

-2. ChatGPT and Bard
+2. ChatGPT and Gemini

 What They Do: